Great Nicobar Island: Great Nicobar Development Plan

-The Great Nicobar Development Plan is a massive infrastructure plan (including a major transshipment port, airport, and future strategic defense) for the southern tip of Great Nicobar Island, India.
-The plan has generated conflict concerning consequences of deforestation and giant leatherback sea turtle nesting sites.
-The plan was proposed on January 18, 2021 by an Indian policy think tank (NITI Aayog) informed by a feasibility report written by AECOM India Private Limited.
-Environmental Justice groups have pushed back claiming that the development plan would make it unlikely that the leatherback sea turtles would continue to nest in the Galathea Bay - as well as negatively impact the nomadic livelihoods of the indigenous Shompen people.
-The NITI Aayog plan also envisages 650,000 people to inhabit the island by 2050.
+The Great Nicobar Development Plan is a massive infrastructure plan (including a major transshipment port, airport, and future strategic defence) for the southern tip of Great Nicobar Island, India.
+The plan has generated criticism over the consequences of deforestation and giant leatherback sea turtle nesting sites.
+The plan was proposed on 18 January 2021 by an Indian policy think tank (NITI Aayog) and informed by a feasibility report written by AECOM India Private Limited.
+Environmental Justice groups have pushed back claiming that the development plan would make it unlikely that the leatherback sea turtles would continue to nest in the Galathea Bay and negatively impact the nomadic livelihoods of the indigenous Shompen people.
+Survival International, a global NGO campaigning for indigenous rights, has said that the mega-development will put the Shompen at risk of being wiped out.
+In February 2024, 39 genocide experts from 13 countries warned that the development “will be a death sentence for the Shompen, tantamount to the international crime of genocide”.

+They said that the proposed population increase and exposure to outside populations would lead to mass deaths because the Shompen have little to no immunity to infectious outside diseases.
+The NITI Aayog plan envisages 650,000 people inhabiting the island by 2050.
 Its current population is only around 8,500.
-In fact, the total population of the archipelago, composed of over 500 islands but of which around 40 are inhabited, is around 380,000.
-The increase in population is expected to impose a significant ecological pressure on the island and its surroundings.
+The total population of the archipelago, composed of over 500 islands of which only around 40 are inhabited, is around 380,000.
+The population increase is expected to impose a significant ecological pressure on the island and its surroundings.

 Indira Point

-Indira Point is the name of the southernmost point of Republic of India.
+Indira Point is the name of the southernmost point of India.
 It is situated on Great Nicobar Island in the Nicobar Islands, which are located in the eastern Indian Ocean at 6°45’10″N and 93°49’36″E. This is not on the Indian mainland, but within the Union Territory of Andaman and Nicobar Islands.
 The name of the point was changed from Pygmalion Point on 18 October 1985 in commemoration of Indira Gandhi.
 It was formerly known by various names that include Pygmalion Point, Parsons Point, and for a brief period India Point.

 It is located 540 km and more than a day's sea voyage from Port Blair, the capital city and main port of the Andaman and Nicobar Islands.
 It is approximately 163 km by sea from Sumatra, Indonesia.
 Rondo Island, Indonesia's northernmost island in Sabang district of Aceh province of Sumatra, lies south of Indira point.
 India and Indonesia are planning to collaborate to construct a port at Sabang to protect the channel between Great Nicobar Island and Rondo Island (c.
 May 2019).